ErikKarlkvist/FootballTown/Report2.md

 > Discuss any deviations from the sprint commitment.
 >
 > Reflect on the agile practice practiced:
->
 > - Did your experience correspond to or contradict with what literature claims?
 > - Analysis of why.
 Mostly interesting if something unexpected happens, but even if everything runs according to plan, reflecting on the underlying mechanisms can be interesting.
 > - How did the practices interact?
 Did they complement or counteract each other?
 > - How efficient were the practices, given the time they took to use?

 As a team we worked well together this sprint.
 Everyone attended all group sessions and thoroughly contributed to group meetings.
 We worked primarily in the second week of the sprint due to Easter.
-The primary focus over this sprint was pair programming and was divided as can be seen in the Work Done table.
+We adopted most of the agile principles introduced from the literature although our primary focus over this sprint was pair programming and was divided as can be seen in the Work Done table.

+### Pair Programming
+One of the observations we made from pair programming is it often fostered conversation on how to complete tasks and resulted in more efficient code and less errors to debug as the non-programmer in the pair would often spot mistakes.
+In theory the practice could be inefficient as it relies on two people doing the same task so double the time, although we noticed it meant faster iteration as less time was spent stuck on problems.
+The course text states "few companies have applied pair programming to “all” their developments for very long.
+But many programmers have found some dose of pair programming beneficial" (page 105).
+Our experience aligns with finding this useful, especially considering The React Native framework is new to many of us, however we can also see how this may be challenging to use all the time.
+From our own experience we often would not be together or have clashing timetables so this would not be practical.
+One of the areas of pair programming we found the most valuable was the opportunity to give each other continuous feedback, whether positive or negative.
+This factor helps each individual member to improve themselves.

+### Scrum Meetings
 Another area of Agile we used a lot was the scrum meetings.
-Each day we worked we would all discuss where we were up to and assess our progress.
+Each dev session we worked we would all discuss where we were up to and assess our progress.
 This was particularly useful as it allowed us to see how the project was evolving, what new modules were being added and provide feedback to the rest of the group.
-This helped keep the group familure on the structure of the project and added code at a rate we could have a rough understanding of what things do even if we didn't work on it ourselves.
+This helped keep the group familiar on the structure of the project and added code at a rate we could have an understanding of what things do even when we didn't write that code ourselves.
+It also allowed the team to be up to date with everyone's development and whether the project is reaching a bottleneck or the continuous integration is working well.

-One of the observations we made from pair programming is it often fostered conversation on how to complete tasks and resulted in more efficient code and less errors to debug as the non-programmer in the pair would often spot mistakes.

-1. During this sprint, the group experienced a positive outcome from the groupwork.
-Even though with a large holiday gap between this sprint, the group members seem to have been active and had put sufficient time with their tasks.
-Overall, the majority of the introduced agile practices by the litrature were adopted.

- 1. The group had divided the tasks into managble tasks for each sprint where the members worked on the assigned tasks using the pair programming approach.
-This method allowed the members to help each other to carry out the tasks and mentor each other's work.
-Pair programming ultimatly helped each smaller team to be able to finalise the sprint tasks.
- 2. Pair programming provided the opportunity to give each other feedback, whether positive or negative.
-This factor helps each individual member to improve theirselves.
- 3. By using the Scrum approach at every sprint, each member presented their prgoress and what they have been busy with.
-This allowed the team to be up to date with eveyone's development and whether the project is reaching a bottleneck or the continuous integration is working well.

- 1. Pair programming seem to be the most efficient and effective practice, as it allowed the teams to work together at university and provide help and feedback to eachother as the project goes forward.
+### Code Ownership and Refactoring
- 2. Some of the group members were new to GitHub version control and react native framework, thus working with Pair programming helped the team to tackles issues by sharing knowledge among each other.
-Working in pairs also allowed us to debag errors easier and be able to move to the next tasks.
- 3. Using version control and git provided the opportunity for members to work on a task simultaneously and later on show each other their work.
-Additionally, version control was beneficial as it allowed us to revert back to previous versions of the code for debugging and quality control purposes.
+Some of the group members were new to GitHub version control and the React Native framework, thus working with Pair programming helped the team to tackles issues by sharing knowledge among each other.
+Using Git and version control provided the opportunity for members to work on a task simultaneously and then later show each other their work.
+Additionally, version control was beneficial as it allowed us to revert to previous versions of the code for debugging and quality control purposes (when required).

+To summarise, the agile techniques we focused on this sprint complemented each other well.
+None of them produced conflicts in methodology and they helped the team to work together efficiently.